 Populous is regarded by many as the first 'god' game, developed by Bullfrog and published by Electronic Arts in 1989.

-Populous is set on a ‘tabletop’ and seen from a isometric perspective.
-In the game you play as a deity who is in competition with his fellow gods to show who is the best.
+Populous is set on a 'tabletop' and seen from an isometric perspective.
+In the game, you play as a deity who competes with his fellow gods to show who is the best.
 The object is to lead your followers in conquest to destroy the followers of your fellow gods.
 You can use your divine powers to influence your followers and lead them to victory.
 You can move the ground up and down to allow your followers to trek across the land to reach new goals or make space to build upon.
-You can also cause natural disasters and endow certain followers with powerful upgrades.
+You can also cause natural disasters and endow specific followers with powerful upgrades.
 Your godly powers are not without their limits and are at the mercy of your mana level.
-To build up mana you need to have your followers build dwellings to increase the population, thus increasing your mana.
-Once you have made your village leader strong enough, they will engage the enemy’s followers in holy violent combat until they are victorious or dead.
-Your villagers don’t get to have all the fun though, you can use your godly powers to drown enemies by moving the land or burn them by making a volcano appear in the center of town.
-Featuring 500 levels to conquer you can show those other gods who’s boss!
+To build up mana, you need to have your followers build dwellings to increase the population, thus increasing your mana.
+Once you have made your village leader strong enough, they will engage the enemy's followers in violent holy combat until they are victorious or dead.
+Your villagers don't get to have all the fun, though; you can use your godly powers to drown enemies by moving the land or burn them by making a volcano appear in the center of town.
+Featuring 500 levels to conquer, you can show those other gods who's boss!

 Review by: Tasha

 Published: 24 January 2017 8:27 pm